-In 1882, Crown Cork & Seal founder William Painter invented a much easier way to seal the containers of items such as beer, soda, and tea.
-This simple invention revolutionized the industry of sealing bottles, and in turn, the company went on to become one of the largest manufacturing companies in the world.
+In 1882, Crown Cork & Seal founder William Painter invented an easier way to seal the containers of items such as beer, soda, and tea.
+This simple invention revolutionized the industry of sealing bottles, and in turn, the company became one of the largest manufacturing companies in the world.

 Crown Cork & Seal Lawsuits

 Since Crown Cork & Seal bought Mundet Cork, the company faced a string of asbestos-lawsuits, generally from former Mundet Cork employers, contractors, and consumers.
-The following lawsuit is one example of the thousands of asbestos-related lawsuits that Crown & Cork faced.
+The following lawsuit is one example of the many asbestos-related lawsuits that Crown & Cork faced.

-In June 2012, Frederick Schulte, a shipfitter and ironfitter for the McDermott Incorporated Shipyard, won a $12 million verdict after a Lousiana jury found Crown & Cork and other companies responsible for his asbestos-related illness.
-Although Schulte did not work for Mundet Cork, he was affected by the company’s asbestos-containing pipes that were used at his place of employment.
+In June 2012, Frederick Schulte, a shipfitter and ironfitter for the McDermott Incorporated Shipyard, won a $12 million verdict after a Louisiana jury found Crown & Cork and other companies responsible for his asbestos-related illness.
+Although Schulte didn’t work for Mundet Cork, he was affected by the company’s asbestos-containing pipes that were used at his place of employment.